 - Location: Bathurst St, Hobart (between Murray St and Elizabeth St)

 Day Trips from Hobart

 There’s lots of great attractions which can be visited within a one hour drive from Hobart.
-Drive to the top of Mount Wellington where you can admire the views from the lookout or take a bushwalk.
+Drive to the top of Mount Wellington where you can admire the views from the lookout or take a bush walk, such as the popular walk to Sphinx Rock.
 Visit the historic village of Richmond and stroll the quiet streets or have a picnic by the river.
 Do some wine tasting or enjoy a fine lunch at the vineyards in the Coal River Valley.

 Or admire the natural beauty of Russell Falls and the Mount Field National Park.
 Hobart is a very easy city to drive in and out of, and is an ideal place to stay in a hotel while you explore south-east Tasmania.